sjruello/gut-bucket/README.md

 Room for improvement:

 - Routes in React need to be reconfigured
-- Improvement to be done 2
 - Architecture of components in React

 To do: